lieryan/ktti/README.md

 7. The ledger supports optional optimistic locking with prev_tx_id.
 The client can pass the ID of the last transaction it knew about to ensure that the request is only processed if there wasn't any other concurrent transactions.

+8. In production scenario, you would have wanted to version tx_hash so that you can still verify hashes of old transactions if their calculation logic changes.

 ## Caveats